Josip Brekalo: Personal life

-Controversies
+Controversy

-In summer 2018, Brekalo sparked controversy in German and Croatian media after stating that he would not like to wear a captain's armband with LGBT flag colours, after VfL Wolfsburg decided that captains of all their teams would wear such an armband during the 2018–19 season.
+In the summer of 2018, after VfL Wolfsburg decided that captains of all their teams would wear an LGBTQ armband during the 2018–19 season, Brekalo sparked controversy in German and Croatian media after stating that he would not like to wear a captain's armband with LGBT flag colours.
 The reason for that was cited to be the club's "stance for tolerant society" and "stance against discrimination".
-After 'liking' homophobic comments under club's Instagram post of captain Josuha Guilavogui wearing the armband, Brekalo blamed it on a mobile phone malfunction in an interview with Kicker.
-He then went on to state: "I have to say that I can't stand completely behind this action, because it contradicts my Christian belief.
+After "liking" homophobic comments under the club's Instagram post of captain Josuha Guilavogui wearing the armband, Brekalo blamed it on a mobile phone malfunction in an interview with Kicker.
+He went on to state: "I have to say that I can't stand completely behind this action, because it contradicts my Christian belief.
 I've been raised religiously.
-I’m fine with people living a different lifestyle, because that's their business.
+I'm fine with people living a different lifestyle, because that's their business.
 But I don't want and don't have to carry a symbol representing them."